nicovbiljon2/CDV01_Career_Goals_Reflection_-CS20240246_PTO2407_GroupA_NicoVanBiljon-_CDV01/README.md

 1. **Anticipated Challenges**:
     - Identify potential obstacles or challenges in reaching your goals.
         - By not understanding the programming aspect of web development.
+        - Doubting myself that I might not get the programming side of web development like JavaScript.
+        - Not be able to get an entry or junior level opportunity in the tech industry.
     - Consider strategies to overcome these challenges.
         - Support and continues practice until I understand it and can apply it.
 2. **Opportunities for Growth**: